Juan Esquivel Barahona

-Presumed portrait of Juan de Esquivel Barahona.

 Juan [de] Esquivel Barahona (c.
 1560 – after 1623) was the most prominent of the last generation of Spanish church composers of the Renaissance era.
 Although he never served in one of the major Spanish cathedrals, his music was known throughout Spain during the early seventeenth century.

 Life

-Juan de Esquivel was born in or near Ciudad Rodrigo, an ancient cathedral city southwest of Salamanca.
+The surname Esquivel is of Basque origin, but Juan de Esquival was born outside the Basque Country in or near Ciudad Rodrigo, an ancient cathedral city southwest of Salamanca.
 He began service as a choirboy in the cathedral in 1568 and, according to choir chaplain Antonio Sánchez Cabañas, he was a student of Juan Navarro, the cathedral's choirmaster during Esquivel's youth.

 Esquivel's first appointment as maestro de capilla came in 1581, when he was named to the post in Oviedo, the capital of the province of Asturias in Northern Spain.
 He left that position in 1585 and took a similar position at Calahorra Cathedral in La Rioja.
-In 1591 he returned to Ciudad Rodrigo as choirmaster, where he remained until his death.
+In 1591, he returned to Ciudad Rodrigo as choirmaster, where he remained until his death.